 - If regular wigs don’t work for you, a hair topper might do.
 It was designed for women with thinning hair or balding issues.
 These pieces are extremely light and durable.

-If your hair is short, it should be at least 2-inch long (5 cm) to install hair extensions and wear them comfortably.
+If your hair is short, it should be at least 2 inches long (5 cm) to install hair extensions and wear them comfortably.
 The recommended length is 3 to 5 inches (7 to 12 cm).